Business Management

 Learning Outcomes:

-Upon completing this course, alumni are aware of risks related to individual and consolidated financial statement, including ESG risks.
-They possess an overview of the risk-charged balance sheet items and are able to analyze these using appropriate methods, tools and models while honoring the accounting policies.
-Alumni understand the conceptional intention of relevant require-ments regarding risks in financial statements and are able to identify and assess risk exposure in the field of financial and non-financial reporting despite dynamics of regulatory changes.
-By exploring the regulatory framework of norms, particularly related to sustainability reports, alumni develop their deci-sionmaking and problem-solving skills.
+Upon completion of this course students will: - be aware of risks related to individual and consolidated financial statements, including ESG risks; - have gained an overview of the risk-charged balance sheet items and be able to analyze these using appropriate methods, tools, and models while honoring the accounting policies; - understand the conceptual intention of relevant requirements regarding risks in financial statements; - be able to identify and assess risk exposure in financial and non-financial reporting despite dynamics of regulatory changes; - have developed their decision-making and problem-solving skills, due to having explored the regulatory framework of norms, particularly in relation to sustainability reports.

 Superior module: